wrld3d/cardboard-vr-demo/README.md

 ## Support

-If you have any questions, bug reports, or feature requests, feel free to submit to the [issue tracker](https://github.com/eegeo/cardboard-vr-integration/issues) for this repository.
+If you have any questions, bug reports, or feature requests, feel free to submit to the [issue tracker](https://github.com/wrld3d/cardboard-vr-integration/issues) for this repository.

 ## Getting Started

-This example app demonstrates the use of eeGeo's Cardboard API that allows developers to create VR experiences on Android.
+This example app demonstrates the use of WRLD's Cardboard API that allows developers to create VR experiences on Android.

 This section will walk you through the process of getting up and running quickly on each platform.

-1. Clone this repo: `git clone https://github.com/eegeo/cardboard-vr-integration`
+1. Clone this repo: `git clone https://github.com/wrld3d/cardboard-vr-integration`
-2. Obtain an [eeGeo API key](https://www.eegeo.com/developers/apikeys) and place it in the [app_config.json](https://github.com/eegeo/cardboard-vr-demo/blob/master/android/assets/ApplicationConfigs/app_config.json#L7) file.
+2. Obtain an [WRLD API key](https://www.wrld3d.com/developers/apikeys) and place it in the [app_config.json](https://github.com/wrld3d/cardboard-vr-demo/blob/master/android/assets/ApplicationConfigs/app_config.json#L7) file.
 3. Choose a platform from the below table to see detailed instructions for building the app.

 Platform                                        | Languages
 ------------------------------------------------|-------------------
 [Getting started on Android](/android#readme)   | C++, Java

-### eeGeo API Key
+### WRLD API Key

-In order to use the eeGeo 3D Maps SDK, you must sign up for a free developer account at https://www.eegeo.com/developers.
-After signing up, you'll be able to create an [API key](https://www.eegeo.com/developers/apikeys) for your apps.
+In order to use the WRLD 3D Maps SDK, you must sign up for a free developer account at https://www.wrld3d.com/developers.
+After signing up, you'll be able to create an [API key](https://www.wrld3d.com/developers/apikeys) for your apps.

-To run this example app, you must place the API key in the [app_config.json](https://github.com/eegeo/cardboard-vr-demo/blob/master/android/assets/ApplicationConfigs/app_config.json#L7) file.
+To run this example app, you must place the API key in the [app_config.json](https://github.com/wrld3d/cardboard-vr-demo/blob/master/android/assets/ApplicationConfigs/app_config.json#L7) file.

-## eeGeo SDK Documentation
+## WRLD SDK Documentation

-See the [eeGeo API reference](http://cdn1.eegeo.com/docs/mobile-sdk/namespaces.html) for documentation on the individual SDK types.
+See the [WRLD API reference](http://cdn1.wrld3d.com/docs/mobile-sdk/namespaces.html) for documentation on the individual SDK types.

 ## Cardboard API Documentation